Enabling/callback-playground/spring-boot/README.md

 The properties file contains the following:
 - `mockbin.id`: the mockbin id which will be used by the app to retrieve events from
 - `poll.periodInMs`: the time in milliseconds that the poller will wait before polling again
+- `server.port`: the port on which the application is accessible

 ## Dependencies